COLUMBIA, S.C. (WIS) -

 “My client is the good guy with a gun that defended himself,” he said.

-In 2018 Price and several other people were charged with Accessory Before the Fact in relation to the death of Amon Rice in May of 2018.
+Price and several other people were charged with Accessory Before the Fact in relation to the death of Amon Rice in May of 2018.
 Rutherford said of the 2018 incident, “My client’s charges were not billed at the grand jury.
 Which means that probable cause didn’t event exist at his arrest.
 It wasn’t dismissed by a prosecutor.
-This was not catch and release.
+This was not catch-and-release.
 This was a grand jury in this county deciding that he never should have been arrested and never been charged with it.”

 RELATED COVERAGE: FACT CHECK: Criminal history of Columbiana Centre shooting suspects